pa-pro/currency-converter/README.md

 # Currency-converter
 ## Description
-It's a simple app created for learning purposes, as a project for one of **YouCode Frontend-developer course** modules.
+As an aspiring Front-End Developer I have created this simple app as a project for one of the modules of **YouCode Front-End Developer course**, that I'm participating in.

 ## How to use it?